-A Chemical Hygiene Plan is required by the Occupational Safety and Health Administration (OSHA) for laboratories working with hazardous chemicals.
-To view the regulation, click on the link below:
+A Chemical Hygiene Plan is required for laboratories working with hazardous chemicals on a “laboratory scale” (small quantities and not part of a production process).
+To view the regulation and detailed requirements, click on the link below:

 Want to find out more about a chemical you work with?

 Please visit any or all of the chemical safety and hygiene resources below: